Feature request #2906

 This enhancement will save a lot of time.

-#2 Updated by nikos - about 9 years ago
+#2 Updated by nikos - almost 11 years ago

 Replying to [comment:1 lutra]:

 The field "size" should already work as scale factor.
 This it at least how it works in qgis trunk/1.5.
 Please give it a try.